-The Youth Apprenticeship program, offered in partnership with CareerWise Colorado, offers high school students the opportunity to gain hands-on experience as an employee of a company.
-Grounded in the comfort and support of their high school, apprentices continue to take both high school and college classes during the week, while getting paid to work for one of our company partners.
-As they progress in each year of their three-year apprenticeship, they take on more hours at their job and more classes on their college campus.
-Through an apprenticeship, students earn:
+The Youth Apprenticeship program, in partnership with CareerWise Colorado, is a two to three years program that offers high school students the opportunity to gain hands-on experience as an employee of a company.
+With support from their high school, apprentices will be taking classes while getting paid to work for one of our company partners.
+Students have potential to earn industry-recognized national credential(s) and prepare to be hired into a modern, in-demand career.

 First, you must attend a high school participating in Youth Apprenticeship (check the map).
 If not, email us or reach out to a CareerConnect staff member at a school with the program you’re interested in and we’ll see if the school can expand.
 If you do attend a participating high school, talk to your CareerConnect staff member — this may be a pathway director, apprenticeship coordinator, internship coordinator or school counselor (ask at the front office if you’re not sure).
 Eligible students apply through the CareerWise Colorado “hub,” an online portal where all apprenticeship openings are listed.
 Application and hiring typically occur during the spring semester, with hired students starting work the following summer.